reitsmairis/tree_root_model/README.md

 The model consists of three different methods that vary sligthly in input parameters (see Usage).
 This section shows the pipeline diagrams corresponding to the different methods.

 #### The static method
 The first method is the static method.
 This method uses the height and crown information of a tree to estimate the root volume.
 For the project, we had access to height and crown information from 2020.
-The static method estimates the future root volumes based on these values as well, which could lead to underestimations of the root volume in the future.
+The static method estimates the future root volumes based on these values as well.

 <figure>
 <img src="plots/pipeline_static.png" alt="Trulli" style="width:100%">